IntergatedCircuits/CanDybugFW/README.md

 ## Features

+- Transmit and receive CAN 2.0A/B (ISO-11898) frames
 - Full-speed USB 2.0 device
+- Efficient USB transfer format allows high speed CAN operation with minimal latency
+- CAN transceiver can be supplied externally via 5V pin or from USB through power switch
 - Supports USB firmware upgrade
 - Can be interfaced as a serial port
 - Using [USBDevice][USBDevice] the interface can be effortlessly integrated or duplicated in a composite USB device
-- Efficient USB transfer format allows high speed CAN operation with minimal latency
-- CAN transceiver can be supplied externally via 5V pin or from USB through power switch
 - Cost-effective hardware: PCB is only 30 x 15 mm, low component count

 ## USB Communication Protocol